eyucherin/-REACT-_Youtube_Clone/README.md

 ## Navbar --> shared between all pages

--  Search Bar --> search for content and links to VideoDetail
+-  Search Bar --> search for content and links to Video using the `useNavigate` hook called from react router.
-- Youtube button --> links back to main page
+- Youtube button --> links back to main page.

 ## External Library --> React Router DOM:
  - `createBrowserRouter` and `RouterProvider` defined in index.js